NOTE: This post is based on an older blog that I wrote around 2014. While the numbers are out of date, the concept and my thinking remains the same.

 I believe in common sense limited government, personal responsibility, working across party lines to solve real problems, receiving good value and in return for my investment/ taxes.
 As a realist, I know that that we need police, roads, bridges, military, judges, departments to handle driver’s licenses etc. In short, doing away with government is not an option.
 What I want is a lean well run government, technologically competent; responsive to its tax- payers/ consumers; staffed with well trained professionals; economically efficient and accountable as well as transparent as to how our tax monies are spent.
 I WANT GOVERNMENT TO WORK EFFECTIVELY FOR ME AND FOR ALL TAXPAYERS!

-Most of all, I want policies and legislation to be based on credible hard data, scientific studies and sound decision making versus solely being ideology driven.
+Most of all, I want policies and legislation to be based on credible hard data, scientific studies and sound decision making versus solely being ideology driven to cater to most White Evangelical Christians.
 If policy making were based on hard data and scientific analysis as well as the concept of valuing the gift of life, then all US states would have backed Obamacare along with medicaid expansion.

 And this is why I believe that medicaid expansion as part of Obamacare should have been implemented in all US states in order to reduce the US high rates of infant mortality.